dunvok/vokh-registry/README.md

 For distributed systems, leverage the recursive execution flag (-r) or filter specific scopes to generate artifacts across multiple workspaces simultaneously.

-> [!IMPORTANT] Naming Protocol & Zero-Overhead Parsing To maintain zero-latency responses, the engine does not unpack archives to read metadata.
+> Naming Protocol & Zero-Overhead Parsing To maintain zero-latency responses, the engine does not unpack archives to read metadata.
 Versioning is inferred strictly from the filename signature.
 >
-> Enforced Schema: <package-name>-<version>.tgz
+> Enforced Schema: &lt;package-name>-&lt;version>.tgz
 >
 > Constraint: Artifacts deviating from this pattern will be treated as noise and ignored by the resolution vector.